What is a growth mindset for children?

 When things go wrong in school or with friends, do not jump in with your fixes right away.
 Instead, empower your child to come up with their own solutions.
 If needed, brainstorm together and write down all possible ways to fix the issue at hand.

 When we give our children space and time to solve their own problems, we help them exercise their problem-solving skills and help them believe in their own abilities.
+This is how we develop perseverance for kids.

 Let them pursue their passion